 cumulative markedness effects

-My research on phonotactics centers on the effects that multiple instances of these infrequent sound patterns have on languages and its speakers, and if and how such effects are learned from the distributional properties of sounds in their language(s).
+My research on phonotactics centers on the effects that multiple instances of infrequent sound patterns have on languages and its speakers, and if and how such effects are learned from the distributional properties of sounds in their language(s).
 For example, the English th sound occurs in frequent words such as think and teeth, but in English there are rarely any words with two or more th sounds and English speakers likely find words like '’theeth’’ to be weird potential words of English.
-Patterns such as this one, along with speakers’ intuitions about them, are interesting because infrequent sounds can have a stronger or weaker effect when they occur with another instance of a particular sound structure compared to when they occur independently, suggesting that these cumulative interactions among marked sound patterns are phonological properties that the speaker must learn.
+Patterns such as this one, along with speakers’ intuitions about them, are interesting because infrequent sounds can have a stronger or weaker effect when they occur with another instance of a particular sound structure compared to when they occur independently, posing interesting questions about the variation and learnability of these patterns.
 And, these patterns challenge mainstream models of linguistic knowledge in meaningful ways.

 -

-One-shot vs. competitions phonotactics in modeling constraint cumulativity. [abstract] [slides] [proceedings]
+One-shot vs. competitions phonotactics in modeling constraint cumulativity.
+Annual Meeting in Phonology (AMP) Proceedings paper. [abstract] [slides] [proceedings]

 This work details the computational properties of two different maximum entropy model architectures, which I call ‘‘one-shot’’ and ‘‘multiple competitions’’ models of phonotactics.
 This work describes the findings for counting cumulativity – multiple vilolations of the same phonotactic pattern.